A desire to row, and grow: Colorado rowers host the state’s first sanctioned regatta

 It was the most fun he’d had all month.

 The racing, after all, was the best part of all the work he and other members of the Rocky Mountain Rowing Club put into hosting their first-ever regatta Oct.
-9. Sunday’s 5280 Regatta was the first in Colorado sanctioned by USRowing, the governing body of the sport.
+9. The 5280 Regatta was the first in Colorado sanctioned by USRowing, the governing body of the sport.
 There are probably 100 sanctioned races, but it was still a big first step for the club and for rowing in Colorado.
 Before it, the club had occasionally hosted a spring sprint called Row the Rockies, effectively akin to a local 5K, until COVID-19 killed it.

-Sunday’s sanctioned race drew 99 entries and more than 200 rowers, including from Arizona, Salt Lake City, Kansas and a few overseas.
+The sanctioned race drew 99 entries and more than 200 rowers, including from Arizona, Salt Lake City, Kansas and a few overseas.
 Plus the official race had more bite than fall’s frosty morning, as it offers a chance to qualify for bigger races.

 Lauren Steavpack, 31, of Denver, who rowed for the University of Wisconsin, coaches the club’s novice rowers and just got back from the world championships in France, smiled Sunday even more than she usually does (which, according to other club members, is basically “always”).